-The kind of neighbour you’ll want to enjoy long, languorous meals with.
-Expect a tome-like wine list that spans France, Italy, Georgia and Australia.
-Plus a share plate menu that might include excellent handmade pasta, elevated seasonal veg and an unmissable Sunday roast.
+The kind of neighbour you’ll want to spend every weekend with.
+Its tome-like wine list spans France, Italy, Georgia and Australia.
+And the menu counts handmade pasta, elevated veggies and an unmissable Sunday roast.

 This craft beer destination also has a sophisticated steak restaurant.
 Head out back to Cinder for incredible Josper-grilled steaks, or settle into the carpeted public bar for quality pub grub.

-Hit this north-side favourite for Italian-leaning pub fare and a strong community vibe.
-When the sun is shining, the retractable roof peels back and the beer garden at The Empress teems with locals seeking shade among the palms.
+Hit this north-side favourite for Italian-leaning pub fare and strong community vibes.
+When the sun is shining, the retractable roof peels back and the beer garden teems with locals seeking shade among the palms.

 Chef Chris Terlikar is best known for smoky slabs of Texas-style barbeque.
 But you’ll find none of that at this charming 140-year-old former pub.
 Instead?
-House-made charcuterie, luscious pasta and a roaming cocktail trolley.
+An entirely gluten-free menu with tapioca flatbread, anchovy-topped potato rosti and a roaming cocktail trolley.

 This charming neighbourhood pub changed hands in 2023, but held on to its nostalgic ‘70s feel.
 Come for quiet pints in the front bar and an Italian-influenced menu that nods to its long history.